sishuoyang/cp-infra-creator/README.md

 It creates a private zone using `{owner}.dev` format. e.g. `sishuo.dev`.

 Then the scripts add DNS records for both public and private zone.
 See below sections.

+### Firewall
+All traffics to the servers are allowed from your own public IPs.
+If you don't like this you can modify the security group part of the terraform code in the `main.tf`.

 ### From Your Laptop
 Add below lines to your `~/.ssh/config` file